anpastrana/HSEApplicationPastrana/Data Science - February 2022/README.md

 Findings indicate that higher concentrations of republicanism, religiosity, and older age were significantly correlated with lower vaccination rates within a state, ceteris paribus.
 The study recommends personalizing the promotion of the COVID-19 vaccine, working within institutions trusted by the demographics less likely to opt into a vaccine and making use of monetary incentives to work around persistent mistrust of the health sector.
 The project also recommends expanding the study further via OLS Regression.

 ### B. Running Requirements
-To run the notebook found in the GitHub link, it is necessary that Python and the following Python packages are installed:
+To run the notebook (.ipnyb) found in the GitHub link, it is necessary that Python and the following Python packages are installed:
 1. Numpy
 2. Pandas
 3. Matplotlib